callnow

 Accounting for Capital Leases

-A capital lease is an example of accrual accounting’s inclusion of economic events, which requires a company to calculate the present Value of an obligation on its financial statements.
-For instance, if a company estimated the present Value of its obligation under a capital lease to be $100,000, it then records a $100,000 debit entry to the corresponding fixed asset account and a $100,000 credit entry to the capital lease liability account on its balance sheet.
+A capital lease is an example of accrual accounting’s inclusion of economic events, which requires a company to calculate the present value of an obligation on its financial statements.
+For instance, if a company estimated the present value of its obligation under a capital lease to be $100,000, it then records a $100,000 debit entry to the corresponding fixed asset account and a $100,000 credit entry to the capital lease liability account on its balance sheet.

 A company must also depreciate the leased asset, which is a factor in its salvage value and useful life.
 Let’s say an asset has a 10-year useful life and no salvage value based on the straight-line basis depreciation method; the company records an $833 monthly debit entry to the depreciation expense account and a credit entry to the accumulated depreciation account.
 When the leased asset is disposed of, the fixed asset is credited, and the accumulated depreciation account is debited from the remaining balances.